-Solenoid Valve Inspection (Service Code 13, 14, 17, 18)
+ABS Unit Solenoid Valve Inspection (Service Code 13, 14, 17, 18)

-- Recheck the service code indication; erase the service code, perform the pre-diagnosis inspection 1 and 2, and retrieve the service code. - ★If the yellow ABS indicator (LED) [A] light, the solenoid valve in the ABS hydraulic unit has trouble.
-Replace the ABS hydraulic unit. - ★ If the yellow ABS indicator (LED) does not light, ABS system is normal (service code is not stored; temporary failure.).
+- OThese codes indicate there is a problem in the solenoid valves, which integrated into the ABS hydraulic unit.
+Therefore the solenoid valves cannot be checked directly. - Check the system connectors for loose or poorly contact. - In order to confirm a existing problem in the system, erase the service code and then perform the pre-diagnosis inspection 1 and 2. - ★ If same service code is indicated again, faulty solenoid valve in the ABS hydraulic unit.
+Replace the ABS hydraulic unit. - ★ If the service code does not indicate, ABS system is normal (service code is not stored; temporary failure).